 not movement avoidance.

 Speaking of injuries, some of us don’t choose the too careful, pain-pain-avoidant path.
-They stubbornly keep pushing ahead, and see pain as something of a personal offense, and see pushing through the pain as a badge of honor.
+They stubbornly keep charging ahead, and see pain as something of a personal offense, and pushing through the pain as a badge of honor.
 (You know who you are!)
 Remember the yellow light that means ‘move with awareness’?
 That also means intelligently changing the load on your tissues as needed, even as you keep moving.
 A runner whose hamstrings are hurting, and don’t get better with continued running, should of course address the reason for the pain, and during this process s/he will most likely benefit from some modification of their sport; running less or less often.
 Here the ‘awareness’ leads to change, being aware of what it is that is causing the pain and addressing the issue.
 (Hint: that most likely means a consultation with a physical therapist.
-These things can sometime be had to figure out on your own.)
+These things can sometimes be hard to figure out on your own.)

 And speaking of yellow lights, there are many circumstances that should alert us to the need to ‘move with awareness’ and very gradually give out bodies the chance to grow stronger.
-If you are increasing your activity level, whether you are a seasoned runner who wants to increase your mileage or are starting an exercise routine for the first time, give your tissues time to gradually get stronger.
+If you are increasing your activity level, whether you are a seasoned runner who wants to increase your mileage or are starting an exercise routine for the very first time, give your tissues time to gradually get stronger.
 Connective tissue, which makes up most of what we are: bones, ligaments, tendons, skin etc, grows stronger much slower than muscles do.
 Don’t run ahead, literally or figuratively , and only follow the lead of your muscle strength.
-People with hypermobile joints, approximately 5% of the population, should also “start low and go slow” and give their weaker connective tissue a fair chance to grow stronger.
+People with hypermobile joints, approximately 5-15% of the population, should also “start low and go slow” and give their weaker connective tissue a fair chance to grow stronger.
 If you are recovering from an injury, you are also rebuilding your tissues, so increase activity at an appropriate pace.

 So, when in doubt, move.
-Consult the traffic light system, decide whether your’s is a green, yellow or red light, and keep moving.
+Consult the traffic light system, decide whether yours is a green, yellow or red light, and keep moving.
 Get some movement every day, and more intense movement at least three times a week, and enjoy growing stronger!